One such waterfall is Jarrett Falls, which is hidden away deep in state game lands near McConnellsburg in Fulton County.

 The hike to Jarrett Falls is roughly 1.8 miles in length.
 Overall, this trail is a pleasant and easy-to-follow hike through the woods.
 There trail only loses about 300 feet in elevation, and despite a few rises, it’s a relatively flat hike all the way to the waterfall.

 If the trail was better maintained and had some more consistent infrastructure, it would be an amazing trail and perfect for the whole family.
 However, it’s worth noting that this trail features a minimum of two stream crossings with no bridges and there may be a significant number of trees down along the trail.
+Still for those looking for great waterfall hikes, this is a fantastic choice.

 While not an overly challenging hike otherwise, these factors make this trail a difficult one and one not well suited for smaller children, but perfect for those looking for an adventure.